btmonier/movie_omnibus/README.md

 ## Tech Stack

-Kotlin Multiplatform · Ktor · Exposed · PostgreSQL · kotlinx.html · JSoup
+* Kotlin Multiplatform
+* Ktor
+* Exposed
+* PostgreSQL
+* kotlinx.html
+* JSoup

-## License
+## Disclaimer

-For educational and personal use.
+This is intended for educational and personal use only.
+I made this in order to get a better understanding of PostgreSQL, REST APIs, and Kotlin Multiplatform